jia1217/ParallelProgammingLabs/docs/Labs/Lab4_ILA.md

 * Click *Open Block Design* under *IP INTEGRATOR*.

 * Choose the Port you want to debug.
 If you can't find the port in the exist diagram, we can change the top file code and pull the port out.
 For example, I am interesting in `rx_data_rdy` and `rx_data`, but I can't find it.
-Then we can back to the code, change it like following:
+Then we can back to the `uart_led.v` , change it like following:

 ```verilog
     module uart_led (